full

 Speaker:

-Unfortunately, trying to turn on the device, left him feeling far less
+Unfortunately, trying to turn on the device left him feeling far less accomplished than he’d felt moments before,

 Speaker: